Is your church or building already floodlit?

 Find a company online who stock colour filters.
 You can search online for: high temperature lighting gels.

-Alernatively, White Light, the company who are lighting Westminster Cathedral this year, will help.
+Alernatively, White Light, the company who are lit up Westminster Cathedral last year, can help.
 First – select a deep red colour of your choice from a company they work with: www.leefilters.com

 Purchase the Filter